 By Louis Charbonneau

 The resolution would not impose new sanctions, but would call for expanding existing U.N. sanctions measures against Pyongyang, the envoys said on condition of anonymity.
-They added that China’s support for the move would be a significant diplomatic blow to Pyongyang.

 The United States had wanted to punish North Korea with a U.N.
 Security Council resolution that imposed new sanctions against Pyongyang, but Beijing rejected that option.